McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - **Change**: Previously, if the [`tabs` shortcode]({{% relref "shortcodes/tabs" %}}) could not find a tab item because, the tabs ended up empty.
 Now the first tab is selected instead.

+- **Change**: The `landingPageURL` was removed from `config.toml`.
+You can savely remove this aswell from your configuration as it is not used anymore.
+The theme will detect the landing page URL automatically.

 - **New**: All shortcodes can now be also called from your partials.
 Examples for this are added to the documentation of each shortcode.

 ## 4.1.0